tristanpenman/asteroids/PLAN.md

 # Plan

-This project has two main goals at the moment.
-First is to implement a very light-weight set of interfaces for writing simple games in C, that can also be built and deployed using Emscripten.
-Second is to show that this can be applied to a more esoteric platform, such as the Nintendo 64.

-Some interesting platform-related issues include supporting both fixed and variable timesteps, as well as radically different graphics and audio architectures.
-Handling different kinds of input is also a challenge.

-Much of the inspiration for this project comes from the (massively) cross-platform Retro City Rampage.

-## TODO

 - Improve original code
   + ~~Factor out basic canvas and shape API~~
   + ~~Backport logging API from N64 version~~